Danial-Ahari/CD-Visualizer/README.md

 - EDC/ECC Checker - https://github.com/claunia/edccchk (License in source file)

+## Licensing

+- Natalia Portillo's EDC/ECC Checker's license is included in the file edcchk.cpp (under /src/)
+	- The license requires a declaration of changes made.
+Out of the original project, only the one file was included.
+The main function entry point has been commented out.
+Only the business code is being utilized.
+No alterations to that code have been made.

+- This program is released under the GPL v3 license as required and wished for by the copyright holders.

 ## Description

 This is essentially a visual front-end and file-loader for Natalia Portillo's EDC/ECC Checker.
 It reads a raw CD image file, breaks it into sectors, checks each sector using the EDC/ECC checker, then visualizes it using a block diagram made in GTK.